jimmykallhagen/nordix-ZGuide_guide-to-zfs/nordix-zguide-zvol-cache.md

 ## Add cache to zpool

-**now we will use these zvols as cache for my HHD zpools**
+**now we will use these zvols as cache for my HDD zpools**

 zvol-l2arc-tank will be cache for tank zvol-l2arc-tankz1 will be cache for tank-z1

 > You need the full path to the zvol
  > You find the zvol's in /dev/zvol/*

 Full path for zvol-l2arc-tank is: